nilcons/crypto-key-derivation/README.md

 `xpub2xpub-hardened.py`: intentionally doesn't exist, that's the point of hardening.

-`xprv2btc.py`: stdin is an xprv, output is a BTC secret key.

-`xpub2btc.py`: stdin is an xpub, output is a BTC address, note that this address must match the private key generated with `xprv2btc.py`.
-You can use https://www.bitaddress.org/ to check this.
+`x2btc.py`: stdin is an xprv/xpub, output is a BTC secret key or address.
+You can use https://www.bitaddress.org/ to check the keypair.

-`xprv2eth.py`: stdin is an xprv, output is an ETH secret key.

-`xpub2eth.py`: stdin is an xpub, output is an ETH address.
-Easiest way to check if this is working correctly is to login into the secret key with myetherwallet and check the public key on the screen.
+`x2eth.py`: stdin is an xprv/xpub, output is an ETH secret key or address.
+You can use https://www.myetherwallet.com/, to check the keypair.

-`xprv2xrp.py`: stdin is an xprv, output is an XRP secret key, usable with http://ripplerm.github.io/ripple-wallet/

-`xpub2xrp.py`: stdin is an xpub, output is an XRP address.
+`x2xrp.py`: stdin is an xprv/xpub, output is an XRP secret key (usable with http://ripplerm.github.io/ripple-wallet/) or an XRP address.

-`seed2xprv-xlm.py`: same as `seed2xprv.py`, but have to use this one if you are generating XLM addresses.

 `x2xlm.py`: stdin is an xprv or an xpub, output is an XLM private key or address.